SynfiniDLT/daml-tokenization-toolkit/README.md

 [Stablecoin onramp offer](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/70aa7bd2-54e7-4486-a230-a2038875c985)

 The user can input a quantity of the asset.
-The `OpenOffer` payload can (optionally) specify an increment size - in this case cents are the smallest increment.
-Upon submitting the form, an exercise command id submitted to the ledger API to exercise the `Take` choice on the `OpenOffer`, resulting in the creation of the settlement `Instruction`s.
-The settlement `Instruction`s then require response from the investor and issuer in order to execute the settlement.
+The `OpenOffer` payload can (optionally) specify an increment size - in this case, cents are the smallest increment.
+Upon submitting the form, an exercise command is submitted to the ledger API to exercise the `Take` choice on the `OpenOffer`, resulting in the creation of the settlement `Instruction`s.
+The settlement `Instruction`s then require a response from the investor and issuer to execute the settlement.

 The stablecoin issuer also sees the same transaction and can respond to it.
 In this case, in order to settle they must elect to create a new `Holding` and issue it to the investor - as is done below.
 In this case, the register/custodian has created a [`MinterBurner`](./models/issuer-onboarding/minter-burner-interface/src/Synfini/Interface/Onboarding/Issuer/MinterBurner/MinterBurner.daml) contract to delegate the ability to create the `Holding` to the issuer.
-After both issuer and investor have selected their preferences, any of the settlers can click the execute button to perform the settlement.
+After both the issuer and investor have selected their preferences, any of the settlers can click the execute button to perform the settlement.

 [Stablecoin onramp execute](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/369a245c-c9e6-4f08-abfc-925d4da06ced)